distributedgov/distributedgov.github.io/_training/recruiting-and-hiring-while-teleworking.md

 layout: training
 service: Training
 title: Recruiting and Hiring While Teleworking
-description:
+description: Training to help government agencies recruit and hire effectively into teleworking teams
 excerpt:
 author: gracemckinney
-service_about: Recruiting and hiring while your team is teleworking can be challenging -- but it’s also an opportunity to embrace the benefits that distributed teams can bring to your agency.
-Train agency staff to securely and effectively  interview and onboard new team members in virtual environments.
+service_about: Recruiting and hiring while your team is teleworking can be challenging — but it’s also an opportunity to gain the benefits that distributed teams can bring to your agency.
+This training empowers agency staff to securely and effectively  interview and onboard new team members in virtual environments.
 time_to_complete: Approximately 4.5 hours
-cost:
+cost: $20,000 for up to 20 participants
 form: /request
 categories:
   -  Hiring
   -  Telework
-  -  Human Resources
-  -  Workforce Diversity
-  -  Interviewing
+  -  Managing
   -  Communications
+  -  Policy
 who:
-  - Human Resource personnel responsible for recruiting and hiring
+  - Human Resource personnel and other agency leaders responsible for recruiting and hiring
   - Hiring managers and other team members involved in evaluating candidates
 what_you_learn:
   - Perform secure virtual interviews, including panel interviews
   - Manage interview pipelines remotely
-  - Bias and discrimination awareness in online evaluations
+  - How to prevent bias and discrimination in online evaluations
   - Onboard and orient new hires into distributed teams
   - Virtual tools to help you perform hiring tasks
 format: